Cycling. It’s fun. It is calming.

 spinal conditions like degenerative disc disease and disc

 older Preston back pain sufferers have

 lumbar spinal stenosis.
 As we age, our discs lose nutrition

 and height - more so for some of us than others - which leads to that narrowing.
 Grocery

 shopping comes to be a thrill

-just to lean forward over the grocery cart as it feels good!
+just to lean forward over the grocery cart as it relieves pain!